 Here is Clarkson Hyde’s 2-minute guide to how VAT and other taxes will be affected by our departure from the EU.

-These are called ‘indirect’ taxes and they are applied to individual transactions.
-Whereas ‘direct’ taxes are paid on the net profit (if any) made from that transaction – more about direct taxes later.
+These are called ‘indirect’ taxes and they are applied to individual transactions, whereas ‘direct’ taxes are paid on the net profit (if any) made from that transaction.
+More about direct taxes later.

-The most notable thing about indirect taxation is that the rules that govern them are largely agreed upon by all of the EU’s member states in the form of legally binding treaties.
+The most notable thing about indirect taxes is that the rules that govern them are largely agreed upon by all of the EU’s member states in the form of legally binding treaties.
 Now that we are leaving, we’ll have to figure out how these taxes will be implemented in the future.

 As far as VAT is concerned, sales from EU businesses to the UK will (from the European perspective) become exports and sales from the UK to the EU will become imports.

 That said, there are, of course, advantages to leaving.
 The UK has previously been able to retain the right to charge different (and lower) rates of VAT in certain sectors.
 For example, the UK currently charges VAT at 0% on books, children’s clothes, food and housing.
-There will be much more flexibility of the imposition of VAT and the ability to set rates – VAT on domestic fuel supplies and female hygiene products, both controversial and detested by many, both of which could be abolished post-Brexit.
+There will be much more flexibility on the imposition of VAT and the ability to set rates – VAT on domestic fuel supplies and female hygiene products, both controversial and detested by many, could be abolished post-Brexit.